tiffanyqi/table-for-two/README.md

 - Runs a thing at 3pm the day before
 - First pick are the newer Mixpanel hires
 - Check for:
+	- Only if fits their frequency of 1x/wk (V2 will be programmatic)
 	- People who are available at the same time
 	- Are in a different department
 	- Haven't matched before
 	- Those who are in the same location (last, GHangout)
-	- Only if fits their frequency (V2)
 - If that user is matched, then we'll set the name and email equal to the match